 TEST SCRIPT - A test script is a written set of instructions that need to be executed on the application under test to see that the app functions as expected

-TEST CASE SPECIFICATION - A Test Case Specification is a document that describes a detailed summary of testing scenarios, testing methods, and testing cadence for a given feature.
+TEST PLAN SPECIFICATION - A Test plan specification is a document that describes a detailed summary of testing scenarios, testing methods, and testing cadence for a given feature.
 It defines the purpose of a specific test, identifies the required inputs and expected results, and also provides a gradual procedure description for test execution.

 TEST SUMMARY REPORT - A Test Summary Report is a document that contains a summary of the activities and final results of the test.
 Software release decisions will be made based on the test summary report.